ministryofjustice/pdf-generator/README.md

 The service will return a JSON array of Byte values, e.g. `[37, 80, 68, 70, 45, 49 ..`

-## Debug mode
+### Debug mode

-When the service is instantiated in Debug mode e.g. `DEBUG_LOG=true java -jar pdf-generator.jar`, a GET browser accessible PDF generation endpoint is made available at `/debug` which can be used to test a template and value substition directly.
+When the service is instantiated in Debug mode e.g. `DEBUG_LOG=true java -jar pdfGenerator.jar`, a GET browser accessible PDF generation endpoint is made available at `/debug` which can be used to test a template and value substition directly.

 E.g. browse to `http://localhost:8080/debug/helloWorld?SALUTATION=Mr&FORENAME=John&SURNAME=Smith&CASE_NUMBER=ABC12345&ADDRESS_LINE_1=10%20High%20Street&ADDRESS_LINE_2=Sometown&ADDRESS_LINE_3=Shiresville&DD_MMM_YYYY=10th%20June%202017`

-## Template creation
+### Template creation

 To create or modify new templates, load or create e.g. a Word Document in [LibreOffice](https://www.libreoffice.org/), and alter as necessary to include PLACE_HOLDER text which will be substituted in generated PDFs.

 Then choose `File | Export..` from the menu, and export in XTML `.html` format.
 This new template should then be made available to the PDF Generator service.

-@TODO: Dockerize the service
+### Building and running with Docker

+- Build Docker Image `./buildDocker.sh`
+- Run Docker Container `docker run -d -p 8080:8080 --name pdfgenerator pdfgenerator`